 My Role: During initial testing in late 2024, my role was the lead interviewer.

-Writing a research paper based on the findings.
+Writing research papers based on the findings.

 Introducing CN Vision in the classroom!